hasibulhasan1542/Obsidian/Essay Writing/Quotes.md

 Ahimsa Parmo Dharma

 Quotes by Mahatma Gandhi
+>[!Quote]
-“The best way to find yourself is to lose yourself in the service of others.”
+>“The best way to find yourself is to lose yourself in the service of others.”
 “Happiness is when what you think, what you say and what you do are in harmony.”
 “An eye for an eye only ends up making the whole world blind.”
 “First they ignore you, then they laugh at you, then they fight you, then you win”